urbanairship/node-connect-client/README.md

 A simple command-line utility `ua-connect` is bundled along with this module.
-It should be mostly used for testing your credentials or other aspects of your Connect setup, not for anything "mission-critical".
+It should be mostly used for testing your credentials or other aspects of your RTDS setup, not for anything "mission-critical".

 ### Usage